 SurveyorTech Connect is part of a broader SurveyorTech product enabling insurance brokers, insurance providers, risk consultants and claims professionals to capture comprehensive property surveys via an iPad or iPhone in either 360 degree or flat image mode.

-As Insurance Professionals cannot currently visit client premises due to Covid-19 and thanks to funding awarded by Innovate UK, the UK’s innovation agency, we are able to fast track the development of SurveyorTech Connect which will enable surveys to be undertaken remotely through a live streaming function.
+As Insurance Professionals cannot currently visit client premises due to Covid-19 and thanks to funding awarded by Innovate UK, the UK’s innovation agency, we are able to fast track the development of SurveyorTech Connect which will enable property surveys to be undertaken remotely through a live streaming function.

 In summary, the Insurance professional will provide their client with a link to the SurveyorTech Connect App which will be used to deliver a secure, private, live stream in conjunction with the SurveyorTech portal.
 All the client will need to do, whilst using the App, is point their mobile camera at what the insurance professional would like to survey.